-This is the effort of two retired guys, John Fisher K5JHF and I, (and other AQRP members) to make
+This is the effort of several retired guys, John Fisher K5JHF, Milt Cram W8NUE, Ben Bibb N05K, and I,

 some useful kits available for you at reasonable prices to encourage kit building and homebrewing.
 As you